The Ark Synagogue (NPLS)

 His first degree was in Botany and Zoology and his PhD on the subject of “Travels to the Holyland: 1790 – 1830”.
 The case study was the first journey (in 1827) of Moses and Judith Montefiore and he has specialised in the study of the Montefiores.

 For 20 years Rabbi Goldstein was in charge of the ULPS Education Department and has wide experience in Jewish education.
 He has published a series of text books and he and his wife Sharon founded and ran the Liberal Jewish Kadimah Summer School for 19 years.
-They also organised several ULPS Conferences and together organise for NPLS, tours to places of Jewish interest (recently to Bulgaria, Romania, Poland, the Southern States of America, previously to Greece, Morocco, Spain and Uzbekistan).
+They also organised several ULPS Conferences and together organise for the synagogue, tours to places of Jewish interest (recently to Bulgaria, Romania, Poland, the Southern States of America, previously to Greece, Morocco, Spain and Uzbekistan).

 He co-edited the Liberal Judaism Hagaddah (L’dor Va’dor) and the High Holy Day Machzor Ruach Chadashah (published in 2003) and was chair of the Editorial Committee of Siddur Lev Chadash.